-Reflecting the consistent improvement in its credit profile, Fitch Ratings upgraded PNB's credit rating to one notch below investment grade in July 2016.
+Reflecting the consistent improvement in its credit profile, Fitch Ratings upgraded PNBøs credit rating to one notch below investment grade in July 2016.
 The upgrade was based on expectation that the Bank will maintain broadly steady asset quality, adequate capital buffers, and stable funding and liquidity profiles as it grows and potentially gains market share amidst continued economic improvement and pro-active regulatory oversight.
-The rating agency raised PNB's LongTerm Issuer Default Rating from BB to BB+ and its Viability Rating from 'bb' to 'bb+' and maintained its stable outlook.
-In October 2016, Moody's Investors Service maintained the investment grade rating of PNB.
-PNB's long-term and short-term deposit ratings are Baa3/P-2 with a stable outlook.
+The rating agency raised PNBøs Long-Term Issuer Default Rating from BB to BB+ and its Viability Rating from 'bb' to 'bb+' and maintained its stable outlook.
+In October 2016, Moodyøs Investors Service maintained the investment grade rating of PNB.
+PNBøs long-term and short-term deposit ratings are Baa3/P-2 with a stable outlook.

-Likewise, in affirmation of the Bank's well-managed operations, PNB received awards from the Bangko Sentral ng Pilipinas (BSP) and other international award-giving bodies.
-In the 2014 BSP Stakeholders' Ceremony, the Bank was recognized as the Outstanding PhilPass REMIT Participant.
-In recognition of PNB's innovative products, the Bank together with PNB Life was also accorded the Excellence in Business Model Innovation Award during the 2014 Retail Banker International Asian Trailblazer Awards for its Healthy KaPinoy Emergency Card which was launched in 2013 in the market.
-PNB was also awarded by the Asian Banking and Finance Awards as the "Best Website for 2015 Philippines" in honor of the Bank's concerted efforts to address the ever-evolving needs of its clients.
-BancNet on its 25th Anniversary also awarded PNB as the "Top Inter-Bank Fund Transfer (IBFT) Transferee."
-Last October 2, 2015, PNB was awarded the Excellence in Retail Financial Services award under the "Best Remittance Business in the Philippines" category by The Asian Banker.
+Likewise, in affirmation of the Bankøs well-managed operations, PNB received awards from the BSP and other international award-giving bodies.
+In the 2014 BSP Stakeholdersø Ceremony, the Bank was recognized as the Outstanding PhilPass REMIT Participant.
+In recognition of PNBøs innovative products, the Bank, together with PNB Life, was also accorded the Excellence in Business Model Innovation Award during the 2014 Retail Banker International Asian Trailblazer Awards for its Healthy KaPinoy Emergency Card which was launched in 2013 in the market.
+PNB was also awarded by the Asian Banking and Finance Awards as the õBest Website for 2015 Philippinesö in honor of the Bankøs concerted efforts to address the ever-evolving needs of its clients.
+BancNet, on its 25th Anniversary, also awarded PNB as the õTop Inter-Bank Fund Transfer (IBFT) Transferee.ö Last October 2, 2015, PNB was awarded the Excellence in Retail Financial Services award under the õBest Remittance Business in the Philippinesö category by The Asian Banker.
 This is in recognition of the value-added differentiation that the Bank provides to the overseas Filipinos beyond remittance to include financial services such as Own-a-Philippine Home Loan, Pangarap Loan and Overseas Bills Payable System as well as other innovative products like Healthy KaPinoy medical card and ATM Safe insurance.

-As a clear demonstration of the Bank's commitment in offering competitive financing structures to clients while contributing to economic development and nation building, PNB and its wholly-owned subsidiary PNB Capital and Investment Corporation were recognized internationally last October 30, 2015 when they won four awards from The Asset Triple A Asia Infrastructure Awards in Hong Kong.
+As a clear demonstration of the Bankøs commitment in offering competitive financing structures to clients while contributing to economic development and nation building, PNB and its wholly-owned subsidiary PNB Capital and Investment Corporation were recognized internationally last October 30, 2015 when they won four awards from The Asset Triple A Asia Infrastructure Awards in Hong Kong.
 The awards were given for the following deals: a) Best Project Finance Deal of the Year and Best Transport Deal, both for the P31 billion project finance syndicated term loan facility for Metro Manila Skyway Stage 3 Project; b) Best Transport Deal, Highly Commended for the P23.3 billion financing facility for GMR Megawide Cebu Airport Corporation Project; and c) Best Power Deal for the P33.3 billion financing facility for Pagbilao Energy Corporation Project.

-Last February 26, 2016, PNB was honored with a Silver Anvil for its 2014 Annual Report during the Public Relations Society of the Philippines' (PRSP) Gabi ng Parangal 51st Anvil Awards held at the Makati Shangri-La Hotel with the theme, "Exemplifying Filipino Banking Excellence."
-The 2014 Annual Report showcased the improved business and financial results brought about by an enhanced customer focus, improved profitability, higher asset quality, and a strengthened synergy between PNB and the former Allied Banking Corporation in its second year of merger.
+On February 26, 2016, PNB was honored with a Silver Anvil for its 2014 Annual Report during the Public Relations Society of the Philippinesø (PRSP) Gabi ng Parangal 51st Anvil Awards held at the Makati Shangri-La Hotel with the theme, õExemplifying Filipino Banking Excellenceö.
+The 2014 Annual Report showcased the improved business and financial results brought about by an enhanced customer focus, improved profitability, higher asset quality, and a strengthened synergy between PNB and the former ABC in its second year of merger.